zSAM-Project/stamp/README.md

 <tr><td>2-7</td><td>1,501 SAM*</td><td>Initial 6 Masternodes for the functioning of the network.</td></tr>
 <tr><td>8-200</td><td>4 SAM**</td><td>Initialize network for smoothly PoS running.</td></tr>
 </table>
-*  Drop the initial 6 MNs for airdrop to current active Masternodes when reach 100 node, this action will include 6 MNs reward also.
-** Return back using Airdrop.

 ### PoS Rewards Breakdown